 How to re-enter people into a journey or playbook campaign

-Ensure people can be in the journey more than once
+People can be in journey

 • Only once, and enter multiple times.
-Or

 • More than once, and enter multiple times.

-NOTE: By default, playbook campaigns allow a person to be in a playbook once, and enter multiple times.
+NOTE: By default, playbook campaigns allow a person to be in a playbook Once, and enter multiple times.

-Assess your entry criteria
+Review your entry criteria

 Entry criteria with an "occurs" condition

-Let's look at some examples of different scenarios based on the entry criteria “New trial occurs”:
+Example scenarios based on the entry criteria New trial occurs:

 Entry criteria without an "occurs" condition